 Discovery: I knew about O♥A from my previous life working for a trend forecaster.
 It’s also one of the first things that popped up when I started researching interesting things to do with a baby in London.

 Best Bits: Most products, including clothes, are unisex, which in theory I think is really nice because it means kids are free to express themselves without the burden of outmoded gender ideals – although tbh if someone mistakes my daughter for a boy I will end them.
 Also I think this is one of those shops that is always going to have the ‘quirky’ label slapped on it regardless of what it actually sells just because it’s independent and not Jojo Maman Bebe, but the product selection is genuinely unusual with loads of products I haven’t seen stocked elsewhere.

-Worst Bits: I don’t feel the small, rather dark space did this amazing shop justice.
+Worst Bits: I don’t feel the tiny space did this amazing shop justice.

 Price Range: It’s not cheap, but most clothes and toys are under £50.
 Furniture goes up to £1,500 but is all insanely beautiful.

-Would We Come Back?: Not to this store, no, but we’ll absolutely give the East Village branch a try and I would always return to their website.
+Would We Come Back?: Probably not to this store, but we’ll absolutely give the East Village branch a try and I would always return to their website.

 Bab drinks from the Design Letters cup and plays with the Mr Maria Miffy lamp, both from Olive Loves Alfie